calebcadainoo/Auto-Scroll-JQuery/README.md

 # Auto-Scroll-JQuery
-Automatically scroll list items that overflow their container more like a list view
+Automatically scroll list items every 3 seconds that overflow their container more like a list view

 ### HTML
 ```sh